ppatwekar/SWEN746/README.md

 How to run the backend:

-Access the sam-api folder and got src/main/java/com/example/sam2023 to get the Sam2023Application.java file.
+Access the sam-api folder and go to src/main/java/com/example/sam2023 to get the Sam2023Application.java file.
 Run the java file to start the backend (api).